 - VHS tapes

-To request scans of chapters, articles, or excerpts from published materials held by A&SC, please submit an interlibrary loan request through the catalog.
+To request scans of chapters, articles, or excerpts from published materials held by A&SC, select our “request a scan” service in the catalog listed under “request options.”

 Please submit requests to scan archival or multimedia materials by sending an email to firstname.lastname@example.org.
 Please allow three days for fulfillment as A&SC will not have staff on site on a daily basis unless demand requires it.

 A&SC will not scan materials too fragile for scanning or perform work in excess of fair use or would otherwise violate copyright.
 Priority will be given to requests by teaching faculty to support course curriculum.